Saturday, July 31, 2021

 The vivid, yet surprisingly claustrophobic setting has the characters seeing some of the most remote beaches in Africa.
 Drawing on her own time spent there working at dive camps, Nay is an expert guide to her reader.
 Always impressive is how polished her writing is.

-Perfectly paced, expertly plotted, The Hunted is gripping from the first page.
+Perfectly paced and expertly plotted, The Hunted is gripping from the first page.
 Written from Stevie and Leo's perspective, this high-octane thriller is full of shocking twists.
-It kicks off with an absolutely explosive Prologue and builds to its stunning conclusion.
+It kicks off with an absolutely explosive prologue and builds to its stunning conclusion.

 Nay expertly spins an insidious web that captures her reader in a tale of suspense, obsession, and deception.
 This escapist novel is as menacing as it is beautiful—a must-read this summer.